Maintain a strong GPA. Ideally, your GPA should be above 3.3 by the time you are ready to apply to law school.

 Take courses that will help you to develop the many skills that you will need during your career.
 Most lawyers will say that WRITING is the most important skill that a lawyer needs.
 Critical thinking is also very important.
 See the discussion of pre-law coursework here.

-Keep your GPA high by getting excellent grades in all of your courses.
+Keep your GPA high by earning excellent grades in all of your courses.

-Register for the LSAT -- ideally in June following your Junior year.
+Register to take the LSAT -- ideally in the June following your Junior year.

 Begin thinking about which law schools you might want to attend.

 Maintain your excellent GPA.

 If you did not take the LSAT right after your Junior year -- or if you and your Pre-Law advisor agree that you should re-take the LSAT -- register for the October exam.